-One of the properties of distribution group in Exchange based environment described as – delivery management restrictions.
-This option enables us to define an “allowed list of the recipient” which are authorized to send E-mail to the species distribution group.
+One of the properties of a distribution group in an Exchange-based environment described as – delivery management restrictions.
+This option enables us to define an “allowed list of the recipient” who are authorized to send E-mail to the species distribution group.

 In our scenario, we will restrict this list to one recipient.
 The outcome is that the recipients who get the E-mail that was sent to the distribution group, will not be able to use the Replay all options which will use the E-mail address of the distribution group.

-This method is not intending to provide a “Full solution” but instead, prevent accidentally “hitting” the Replay all icons.
+This method is not intending to provide a “Full solution” but instead, prevents accidentally “hitting” the Replay all icons.